Kim Kardashian Goes Icy Blond! See Her Silvery New Locks

 Kim Kardashian wanted a change.

 The star stepped out in the Big Apple Wednesday night, kicking off New York Fashion Week with a new 'do.
-The reality star was sporting metallic blond locks as she sat front row at Tom Ford's spring-summer 2018 runway show, a dramatic change from her typically dark-hued tresses.
+The reality star was sporting metallic blond locks cut and colored by hairstylist Chris Appleton as she sat front row at Tom Ford's spring-summer 2018 runway show.
+The look was a dramatic change from her typically dark-hued tresses.

-Paired with her sleek icy locks, the mother of two donned a black body-con dress and open-toed heels with minimal accessories.
+Paired with her sleek icy locks—which she called on her website "the modern version of a platinum blond"—the mother of two donned a black body-con dress and open-toed heels with minimal accessories.
 "We changed up the look—a little wet, longer," the mogul said on social media while inside a car as she made her way to the event.

+"I've been talking about going blond again for a long time, and I'm so happy I did!
+A lot of people initially thought I was wearing a wig, but it's my real hair," she later wrote on her website.

 From the front row, the star could also applaud her younger sister, Kendall Jenner, who strutted the runway along with supermodels Gigi Hadid and Joan Smalls.
 Meanwhile, plenty more famous faces were in the audience, from iconic supermodel Cindy Crawford and songstress Ciara to basketball pro Russell Westbrook and actor Ansel Elgort